 - 1. Chapter 5.
 OnDemand system administrator account.
 This is the user account that you will use to install DB2.
 Grant the following user rights to the OnDemand system administrator account in Windows:

 - · Act as part of the operating system

 - Create a token object

-- · Increase quotas
+- Increase quotas

-- · Log on as a service
+- Log on as a service

 - Replace a process level token

 - 2. Chapter 7.
-Installing DB2.
-To install DB2 on the library server, follow the instructions in DB2 Universal Database for Windows V7 Quick Beginnings, GC09-2971-00 to perform a typical installation and verify the installation.
+Installing the database manager.
+Please ignore the section titled Installing DB2.
+To install DB2 on the library server, follow the instructions in DB2 Universal Database for Windows V7 Quick Beginnings, GC09-2971 to perform a typical installation and verify the installation.

-Chapter 6.
+Chapter 8.
 Generic indexer